Airport managers are responsible for ensuring that the airport is safe for operations. In this role, the manager

 Emergency Preparedness

-- General Aviation Airport Emergency Plan Template (PDF), AirTAP, 2012
+- General Aviation Airport Emergency Plan Template, AirTAP, 2012

-- Emergency Guidebook for General Aviation Airports: A Guidebook for Municipal Airport Managers (PDF), AirTAP, 2012
+- Emergency Guidebook for General Aviation Airports: A Guidebook for Municipal Airport Managers, AirTAP, 2012

 - Guidebook for Managing Small Airports, 2nd Ed., Section 4.3: Airport Emergency Plans, ACRP, 2019